Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

-In Fig.~\ref{R4}, we study the effects of atomic separation on the maximum of entanglement generated during the evolution.
-It is shown that the maximum of entanglement is a periodic function of interatomic separation, and the amplitude decays with the increasing interatomic separation both in $\kappa$-deformed spacetime and Minkowski spacetime.
-Remarkably, when the modification of spacetime is relatively strong, e.g., $\kappa/\omega=1$, we find that the entanglement behaviors of two atoms via the interatomic distance in $\kappa$-deformed spacetime are different from that in Minkowski spacetime [see Fig.~\ref{R4} (a)].
-However, when the modification of spacetime is relatively weak, e.g., $\kappa/\omega=1000$, we find the entanglement for the $\kappa$-deformed spacetime case and the Minkowski spacetime case behaves almost the same [see Fig.~\ref{R4} (b)].
-In this regard, we infer that for the larger spacetime deformation parameter (LDP) case, all the laws of physics in $\kappa$-deformed spacetime substantially recover to that in flat spacetime.
-Thus in this case it seems to be difficult to distinguish these two spacetimes.
+As shown in Fig.~\ref{R4}, we analyze the effects of atomic separation on the maximum entanglement generated during evolution.
+Notably, the maximum entanglement is a periodic function of interatomic separation, and the amplitude decays with the increase in interatomic separation in both $\kappa$-deformed and Minkowski spacetimes.
+Remarkably, when the modification of spacetime is relatively strong, e.g., $\kappa/\omega=1$, we find that the entanglement behavior of two atoms via the interatomic distance in $\kappa$-deformed spacetime is different from that in Minkowski spacetime [Fig.~\ref{R4} (a)].
+However, when the modification of spacetime is relatively weak, e.g., $\kappa/\omega=1000$, we find that the entanglement in the $\kappa$-deformed and the Minkowski spacetime cases behaves nearly the same [Fig.~\ref{R4} (b)].
+In this regard, we infer that, for the larger spacetime deformation parameter (LDP) case, all of the laws of physics in $\kappa$-deformed spacetime substantially recover to that in flat spacetime.
+Thus, in this case, distinguishing these two spacetimes is difficult.